-- 1. Conduct a housing inventory and analysis; - 2.
-Implement policies and strategies to meet housing needs equitably; - 3.
-Measure results and provide accountability; and - 4.
-Adjust strategies to meet housing needs.
+- 1. conduct a housing inventory and analysis; - 2. implement policies and strategies to meet housing needs equitably; - 3. review comprehensive plans; - 4. monitor and report; and - 5. adjust strategies to meet housing needs.

 Overarching Goal: Provide a full range of affordable, accessible, healthy, and safe housing choices to every resident in King County.
 All jurisdictions work to: